Last updated: September 18, 2019

-As you’d suspect, every generation of the program comes with its own advantages and disadvantages when working with video files and supports a different set of video formats, video codecs and audio codecs.
+The first thing to check is which version of PowerPoint you have installed.
+As you’d expect, every generation of the program comes with its own advantages and disadvantages when working with video files and supports a different set of video formats, video codecs and audio codecs.

 This helps to get rid of an issue users encountered over the years – broken linking between a presentation and video files that are saved somewhere else on your computer – a problem all too common in older PowerPoints.

-However, saving videos inside the pptx can create a new problem – these files can get very large, which is a nuisance if you want to share them, upload them to a team share or use them on someone else’s computer.
+Saving videos inside the file can create a new problem – these files can get very large, which is a nuisance if you want to share them, upload them to a team share or use them on someone else’s computer.

 Generally, these are the most common problems people run into:

-- PowerPoint doesn’t recognise the video format, video codec or audio codec of your movie clip
+PowerPoint doesn’t recognize the video format, video codec or audio codec of your movie clip

 Especially if you’re using an older operating system (Windows Vista, Windows 7) and/or an older Office version (2007, 2010), missing codecs can be an all too familiar occurrence.